imperva/stepping/README.md

 ### Performance Sampler
 Debugging can be not so trivial in an event driven system as Stepping.
-To facilitate the debugging process, Steeping supplies a special builtin Step (by default not enabled) called PerfSamplerStep designed to help developers understand where their application spends its time.
+To facilitate the debugging process, Stepping supplies a special builtin Step (by default not enabled) called PerfSamplerStep designed to help developers understand where their application spends its time.

 By enabling this Step, Stepping will emit once awhile (configurable) a report that specify the